ae5259/xodus/README.md

 cp main.py xodus
 ```

-I will be happy, if you want some bugs and fix.
+I will be happy, if you find some bugs and fix.
 Thanks.